Yiannis128/Yiannis128/articles/godot-beginner-tutorial-01.md

 # Learn Godot - For Absolute Beginners: 1

+## Warning, this article is still in development!
+Do not use for learning yet!

 ## Introduction

 This tutorial is designed for people with little to no experience with